 I love this video showing us, I.C.E.
 There’s a lot of plaid in it, but don’t hold that against us.

 I-C-E, the Indie Craft Experience, based in Atlanta is a lot of things.
 Our friend Shannon is part of the team that created and curates this experience for us the crafty consumer AND us as the crafty creators.
 I couldn’t explain it better than they do, so here’s a quote from their own site:

 With a vision to provide indie crafters an opportunity to sell and promote their creations in Atlanta, ICE quickly caught on as a favorite event for participants and attendees alike.
 ICE is a grass-roots effort, organized by two Atlanta crafters – Christy Petterson of a bardis and Shannon Mulkey of Patina.
 Inspired by indie craft markets in Chicago and Austin, the Indie Craft Experience was founded in order to provide Atlanta with a major indie craft event.
-In addition to craft markets, ICE also organizes Wedding Day Hooray, Salvage and an annual Pop-Up Shop during the holiday season.

 This is a long video, but at the ICE site, there’s a long list of events they do all year round.
 I have quite a few friends who needed ICE to “pop-up” for them.
 I hope my crafty-pals finally take the hint and leap in, sign up, and get a table to sell their neat items.